hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Some time ago, he warned them to desist,
 >
-> Or he'd expose such plans as did exist
+> Or heed expose such plans as did exist
 >
 > To trick the public; but they still persist,
 >